-Is your child a lark ( early to rise, go to bed earlier) or an owl? ( later to rise and stays up late).
+( early to rise, go to bed earlier) or an owl? ( later to rise and stays up late).

 Mistake No 4.
 Keep Changing the Bedtime Routine.

-Even though you may shift your child’s or your bedtime for a week to manage fall back, it is however important to stick to a clear and consistent bedtime routine that is in addition calm and simple.
-It does not have to be elaborate or long, keep it 35-45 mins tops and it simply looks like this.
-As part of this routine, positive sleep associations are important.
-Music, stroking, or massage, however, these should be at the beginning of the routine (before the story, you want to encourage self-soothing but not be responsible for it)
+Even though you may shift your child’s or your bedtime for a week to fall back, it is important to stick to a clear and consistent bedtime routine that isalso calm and simple.
+It does not have to be elaborate or lengthy, keep it 35-45 mins tops, and it looks like this.
+As part of this routine, positive sleep associations are essential.
+Music, stroking, or massage, however, should be at the beginning of the routine (before the story, you want to encourage self-soothing, but not be responsible for it).

 Mistake No 5.
 Offering food and drinks that are stimulating.

-Chocolate, chocolate cake, chocolate ice cream are full of caffeine.
-In addition, black tea, green tea, diet coke do too.
-Many teenagers drink high energy drinks, they are full of caffeine.
+Chocolate, chocolate cake, and chocolate ice cream are full of caffeine.
+In addition, black tea, green tea, and diet coke do.
+Many teenagers drink high-energy drinks, and they are full of caffeine.

 Mistake no 6.
 Exercising too near bedtime

-away at night time.
-In addition, the optimum temperature for the room is around 65 degrees F. In addition ensure that child has the right form of bedding.
-Some children like duvets or some children like heavy blankets.
+With bedtime.
+For example, keep toys to a minimum, or put them away at night.
+Additionally, the ideal temperature for the room is around 65 degrees F, making sure the child has the correct form of bedding.
+Some children like duvets, and some children like heavy or weighted blankets.